How to choose your F-ONE foil ? 37

 It starts with the GRAVITY and its AR of 5.0.
 It is the foil you should have if you want to learn how to use both a wing and a foil.
 Accessible and straightforward, the GRAVITY foils have great lift and stability.

 As you continue improving and want to change up your ride, a foil with a high AR will bring more speed, great carving capabilities, and more acceleration.
-The new PHANTOM S, with an AR of 6.5 and surface areas below 1000cm², have a thinner profile than the regular PHANTOM to give you more speed and maneuverability.
+The PHANTOM S, with an AR of 6.5 and surface areas below 1000cm², has a thinner profile than the regular PHANTOM to give you more speed and maneuverability.
 If you’re a surfer, then the handling, maneuverability, and carving abilities of this foil are made for you.
 Both PHANTOM and PHANTOM-S are also perfect for freestyle wing sessions.

 The subtle balance of the lobe between maneuverability and glide allows to surf freely while maintaining efficient pumping.
 Its unique speed also makes it a perfect foil for surfing from offshore swells to the shorebreak with a wing.

+The EAGLE and its AR of 9.5 will let you fly incredibly far and fast.
+Its thin profile leads to minimal drag and brings a seemingly endless glide.
 Whether in freefly or downwind, you will be able to go much faster, further, and longer.
 Its stability and impressive control will let you fully focus on the entire experience.

 The EAGLE will transform your session once you have the level to ride it as fast as it needs to enjoy its full potential.
 This foil is a completely new way of using the sea and the swell.
 Every chop is becoming more powerful; everything brings more sensation.